yqiu0444/yqiu0444_TUT5_Major-Project/README.md

 **4.Changes in the Size of the Concentric Circles:** The changes in the size of the concentric circles are controlled by the **‘draw’** method of the **‘CirclePattern’** class, which scales the radii based on the  **‘spectrumValue’**.

-The changes in the size of the concentric circles are controlled by the draw method of the CirclePattern class, which scales the radii based on the spectrumValue.